-- Derails must be installed so equipment will derail away from the track being protected and to be at least 20' beyond the 13' 6" clearance (fouling) point.
-Derails must be a sufficient distance behind any insulated joints to ensure that equipment derails before fouling the track circuit. - Hinge and sliding derails will be painted yellow, and any track equipped with a derail must have the switch stand lever painted yellow. - Proper signage to be erected at derail locations. - Exact locations of derail installation will be coordinated with CN Design & Construction.
+- Derails must be installed so equipment will derail away from the track being protected and shall be at least 20' beyond the 13' 6" clearance (fouling) point.
+Derails must be far enough behind any insulated joints to ensure that equipment derails before fouling the track circuit. - Hinge and sliding derails will be painted yellow, and any track equipped with a derail shall have the switch stand lever painted yellow.
+Proper signage shall also be erected at derail locations.

+• Exact locations of derail installation will be coordinated with CN Design and Construction.